element-hq/element-x-android/CONTRIBUTING.md

 Also, if possible, please test your change on a real device.
 Testing on Android emulator may not be sufficient.

 You should consider adding Unit tests with your PR, and also integration tests (AndroidTest).
 Please refer to [this document](./docs/integration_tests.md) to install and run the integration test environment.

-### Internationalisation

-For now strings are coming from Element Android project, so please read [the documentation](https://github.com/vector-im/element-android/blob/develop/CONTRIBUTING.md#internationalisation) from there.

 ### Accessibility